AmitBalanse/Analysis-of-Shipment-Charges/README.md

 # Name :- Analysis of Shipment Charges
 # Status :- Completed
 # Project Duration :- Nov 2022 - Dec 2022
-# Description :- Analysis between the Shipment charges billed by Courier Company and amount paid by Company X to understand on which orders and how much extra charges were made by Courier Company.
+# Description :- Conduct an analysis to compare shipment charges billed by the Courier Company with the amounts paid by Company X. The goal is to identify any instances of overcharges by the courier company on specific orders.